wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 * Compatible with [**Direct Checkout for WooCommerce plugin by QuadLayers**](https://wordpress.org/plugins/woocommerce-direct-checkout/) which simplifies the checkout process by skipping the shopping cart page and provides one-click checkout.

-=== 🏆 What Premium Version Of WooCommerce Order Bump Offers ===
+== 🏆 What Premium Version Of WooCommerce Upsell Funnel Builder Offers ==

-#### 1. Frequently Bought Together ####
+#### 1) Multiple Locations

- With this feature, merchants can showcase a list of products bought together so customers can consider buying them.
+Include bump offers across the website using a shortcode, enhancing accessibility and improving the overall customer experience.

-#### 2. Recommendation Product With Discount ####
+#### 2) Customizable Upsell Templates With Live Preview

-Set bump recommendations for different products listed on their platforms, which will reflect on the product & cart page when the customer adds a product to their cart.
+With the WooCommerce order bump, merchants can select, customize, and preview real-time changes in templates using pre-made funnel templates.

-#### 3. WooCommerce Upsell Popup ####
+#### 3) Sales Urgency Countdown Timer

-Display the sales pop-up screen of the WooCommerce upsell products image or title as per your choice at the WooCommerce checkout page.
+One of the easiest strategies to boost conversions and elevate sales is to use a countdown timer on smart offers in WooCommerce to generate urgency.

-#### 4. Multiple Order Bumps: ####
+#### 4) Upsell Sales Report

-Merchants can show multiple offers as order bumps on a single checkout page.
+Merchants can monitor the performance of all created upsell funnels based on key metrics like net sales, orders placed, orders purchased, and more.

-#### 5. Countdown Timer ####
+#### 5) Select The Target Products & Categories

-Boost conversions and elevate sales by using a countdown timer on smart offers WooCommerce.
+You can select the products and categories that trigger WooCommerce upsell offers upon purchase.

-#### 6. Role-based Order Bumps ####
+#### 6) Smart Offer Skip

-Create bumps that can be limited to specific user roles for example if a user is logged in as a subscriber, the user can only see the products of bumps set by the admin
+The Smart Skip feature prevents the WooCommerce upsell funnel from triggering if the customer has already purchased the product shown in the offer.

 > Note:  Get [**Upsell Order Bump Offer for WooCommerce Pro**](https://wpswings.com/product/upsell-order-bump-offer-for-woocommerce-pro/?utm_source=order-bump-org-page&utm_medium=referral&utm_campaign=order-bump-pro)

-=== #1 WordPress Funnel Builder Combo ===
+#### #1 WordPress Funnel Builder Combo

 Combine the Power of Order Bump Offers and One Click Upsell Funnels for Your Woocommerce Store.
 Create an Engaging and Persuasive Sales Funnel Strategy to Target Your Best Customers, Engage Them With Frequently Bought Together, Upsell, and Cross-Sell Products, Increase Your Average Order Value, and Boost Sales in One Click.